select/learn-web-development/README.md

 - create a phonebook (object)
 - concat a string and a number

-### JS Lesson 2: programming basics control flow
+### JS Lesson 2: Programming-basics control flow
 - `if`, `else`
 - `for`
 - `while`
 - `continue`, `break`

-### JS Exercise 2: solve large problems with control flow
+### JS Exercise 2: Solve large problems with control flow
 Interactive game in the browser in the debugger command line.
 - add array of numbers

-### JS Lesson 3: programming basics functions
+### JS Lesson 3: Programming-basics functions
 - definition
 - arguments
 - return value